-It’s easy not to pay attention to our emotional and physical health when we are grieving until there is a problem and then it’s too late.
+It’s easy not to pay attention to our emotional and physical health when we are grieving, until there is a problem – but then it may be too late to fix it.

 We need to take care of ourselves because consistent stress will make us sick.
 It’s not until a diagnosis of illness that we start paying attention to our own health.
 This is especially true for a widow that has been a long term caregiver to her late husband.